Soluling home Document home

 Original encoding

 Specifies the character encoding used in the original file.
-Some files or databases can use several encodings.
+Some files or databases can use several encoding.
 If this is the case, you can use this combo to select the right encoding.
-If the file format does not let you choose the encoding, then this combo is either disabled or hidden.
+If the file format does not let you choose the encoding, then this combo is disabled or hidden.

-Below the combo box, there is an information line that shows other properties of the original file, such as if the byte order mark is used and what is the new line character(s) used in the file.
+Below the combo box, there is an information line that shows other properties of the original file, such as if the byte order mark is used and what is the newline character(s) used in the file.